 Synopsys makes money from four groups: Core EDA, which includes digital and custom IC design products, verification products, and field-programmable gate array (FPGA) design products; IP and Software Solutions, which includes the Designware IP portfolio, system-level design tools, and Coverity quality and security testing; manufacturing solutions; and professional services.
 CoreEDA is the core source of revenue, accounting for more than 60%.
-IP and Software Solutions brings in 25%, followed by Manufacturing Solutions at 9%, and professional services rounding it out at 3%.
+IP and Software Solutions brings in 30%, followed by Manufacturing Solutions and professional services rounding out the revenue.

-The company has some 30 offices in the US.
-It has offices in another 25 countries, with major operations in China, France, Germany, India, and Taiwan.
+The company, based in Mountain View, California, has some 30 offices in the US.
+Its international headquarters is in Dublin, Ireland and it has offices in about 30 countries, with major operations in China, France, Germany, India, and Taiwan.

 Sales and Marketing

-Time-based licenses generate 80% of revenue, followed by upfront licenses at 9% of revenue.
+Technology subscription licenses (TSLs) generate about 80% of revenue, followed by upfront licenses at 10% of revenue.
 Maintenance and service accounts for the rest of the revenue.

 Mergers and Acquisitions

-With the 2016 the acquisition of Gold Standard Simulations Ltd., a provider of Technology CAD and EDA simulation products for design technology, Synopsys built on its TCAD strategy to reduce development time and cost.
+Also in 2016 Synopsys acquired Gold Standard Simulations Ltd., a provider of CAD and EDA simulation products for design technology, Synopsys built on its TCAD strategy to reduce development time and cost.